 March 15, 2021

 Walton County— The Florida Department of Health in Walton County (DOH-Walton) urges residents to avoid contact with wild and stray animals to protect themselves from the risk of rabies exposure.

 In Florida, raccoons, bats and foxes, and unvaccinated cats are the animals most frequently diagnosed with rabies.
 Other animals that are at high risk for rabies include skunks, otters, coyotes, bobcats, and stray or unvaccinated dogs and ferrets.
 Each year, (DOH-Walton) receives reports of rabid animals.
-Most recently, 2 foxes with exposure to people and pets were reported in May and June 2018.
+Most recently a fox in the S. Walton area, tested positive for rabies.

 “Rabies is a potentially fatal disease.
-It is important not to handle wild animals, to be aware of unusual acting animals, and to keep pets vaccinated against rabies,” said Holly Holt, Health Officer.
+It is important not to handle wild animals, to be aware of unusual acting animals, and to keep pets vaccinated against rabies,” said Holly Holt

 Rabies is transmitted through exposure to the saliva and nervous tissue from a rabid animal through a bite, scratch, or contact with mucous membranes such as the eyes, nose, or mouth.
 DOH-Walton works with Walton County Animal Control in responding to incidents of animal bites, tests animals for rabies through the Department of Health state laboratory, and quarantines animals as necessary.
 DOH- Walton also provides rabies vaccinations to victims of animal bites, the only known effective treatment for rabies prevention in humans.

 The following are steps you can take to protect yourself and your loved ones against rabies: